MA und Anpassungsstudierende

 *This seminar is only open for MA and Anpassungsstudierende.
 If you are neither, please do not enrol.*

 In this seminar we will explore textile wearable technologies that interact with electronic sound through body movement.
 We will be working with electronic textiles and soft circuitry, sound, and interactive gesture recognition using visual programming software Max 8.

 Practical introductions will provide you with a basis to investigate these technologies within your own creative practice.
 Our approach will be hands-on and crafts-based, exploring aesthetics and function with our bodies and textile materials.

-The first part of the seminar combines introductions and practical exercises with electronic textiles and circuitry. with the technologies we will use.
-In the second part of the semester you will work in teams on a self-initiated project.
+The first part of the seminar combines introductions and practical exercises with with the technologies we will use.
+In the second part of the semester you will work in interdisciplinary teams on self-initiated projects.
 During this time we offer tutorials and technical support for textile making and sound interaction for your project.